fastforwardlabs/mdff16-structural-time-series-report/src/04-modeling-electricity-demand-in-california.md

 ::: info

-**Aside**: So why not autoregress?
+#### So why not autoregress?

 It could be done, even with a Prophet-like model.
 In fact, we could implement it using the external regressor functionality of Prophet by feeding in lagged observations.
 However, in exchange for increased power to fit complex time series, we give up several things.
 The first is interpretability.
 A given